itzmeanjan/pproto/README.md

 ## Problem Statement 🤨

-I had a few database tables, each with >=10M entries and required to take snapshot of whole database into a file so that whole DB can be restored later from that single file.
+We had a few database tables, each with >=10M entries and required to take snapshot of whole database into a file so that whole DB can be restored later from that single file.

 ## Solution ⚒️

 I'm creating this POC to determine which way I should go for solving aforementioned problem.

 1. I thought of starting with generating dummy random data and serializing them into JSON, which are eventually getting persisted into sink file, sequentially.
-But as you have already guessed, problems I'll face
+But as you have already guessed, problems we'll face

     - Extremely large snapshot size
     - Very time consuming operation